Korean War Legacy Project

 Video Clips

 Nick Mararac describes the Neutral Nations Supervisory Commission (NNSC), and its role in the armistice/DMZ area.
-It was created during the armistice with North Korea.
-The NNSC is used during talks between North and South Korea ever since 1953.
+He recalls that it was created during the armistice with North Korea.
+He explains how the NNSC has been used during talks between North and South Korea since 1953.

 Share YouTube: